jamesericdavidson/jamesdavidson.xyz/content/projects.md

 jamesdavidson.xyz is the latest iteration of my personal website.
 It is under active development, including content and [a fork of the website theme](https://codeberg.org/jamesericdavidson/gokarna) to add more features.

-The project uses the popular static site generator [Hugo](https://gohugo.io/).
+The project uses the [Hugo](https://gohugo.io/) static site generator.

 Theme code is licensed under the GNU General Public License v3.0.